quiltedhills/htfc3-kubejs_patches/README.md

 • Blacklisted villagers from cage traps <br/>
 • Reworked recipe for wolf spawn eggs <br/>
 • Tweaked the durability of Ex Nihilo hammers (now called crude hammers!) <br/>
-• Made Ender Chests significantly more expensive <br/>
+• Made Ender Chests more expensive <br/>
 • Tweaked structural glass and reactor glass recipes <br/>
 • Changed etching acid recipe <br/>

 ### Quality of Life:
-• Various improvements to quests <br/>
+• Various improvements to quests (wip) <br/>
 • Added detailed tooltips for various items <br/>
 • Altered item names for some easy-to-confuse items <br/>
 • Tweaked names for some confusing keybinds <br/>
 • Items directly on top of a sluice will no longer despawn <br/>
-• Hostile mob deaths no longer produce pollution <br/>
+• Hostile mob deaths should no longer produce pollution <br/>
 • Ported 1.20's unfired clay recycling recipes <br/>
 • Added ceramic shards that can be used for compost <br/>
 • Added recipes for smelting down greenhouse blocks <br/>
 • Added extra recipes for drying mud bricks <br/>
 • Increased redstone lamp recipe yield <br/>
 • Added a pressure chamber recipe for Create basins <br/>
-• Reduced the required pressure for some conflicting pressure chamber recipes from 4.0 to 2.0 <br/>
+• Reduced the required pressure for some conflicting pressure chamber recipes from 4.0 to 3.0 <br/>
 • Tweaked some sand-related recipes <br/>
-• Cleaned up IE Mixer and IE Bottling Machine JEI recipes <br/>
+• Cleaned up IE Mixer and IE Bottling Machine JEI entries <br/>
 • Improved heat frame and depot interaction <br/>

 ### Food-related:
 • Improvements for bowl-based foods, like soups and salads <br/>
-• Various food-related tweaks, including removing unobtainable foods from the food book! <br/>
+• Various food-related tweaks, including removing unobtainable foods from the food book! (wip) <br/>
 • *Drastically* reduced how long cooking pot and kettle recipes take <br/>
 • Made gold and silver apples and carrots edible even when you're not hungry <br/>
 • Added an alternative way of curdling milk using vinegar <br/>